iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_itemclass_backcoll.md

   {"action": "eject", "id": "1230"}
 ]
 ```
-The order of the objects must correspond to the order of corresponding actions.
+The order of the objects must correspond to the order of relevant actions.
 Available operations: `put` - add to the collection,` eject` - extract from the collection.
 The algorithm for creating and editing is the same.
 Actions on collections are performed after the container is created or saved.

 The working principle of collections on the form of creation and editing is fundamentally different: